People Who Love Animals More Than People: Psychology of Empathy

 Instead, we prioritize animals over people because we perceive them as innocent and defenseless and treat them as infants throughout their entire life.
 While adults are in a position to fight for their rights, animals, and kids cannot do the same.

 Kids and animals always look innocent and helpless.
 Therefore, we feel that they should be protected.
 You do not use an innate feeling to differentiate one species from another.
 Instead, you feel like you should nurture them both because of their helplessness.

 So it is normal for you to react with rage every time you hear that someone has mistreated an animal.
 Researchers have also shown that females are usually more empathetic toward animals when compared to their male counterparts.

 Many people talk to their pets, and it’s absolutely natural.
 And in addition to being a conversational partner, pets can help you maintain your emotional stability.
-They provide emotional comfort by reducing the effects of the things that stress you.
+They fulfill the basic human need for touch and provide emotional comfort by reducing the effects of the things that stress you.

 Empathy is the ability to understand the feelings and emotions of others and be compassionate toward them.
 Humans have empathy toward other humans and animals.

-Current research supports the idea that animals are conscious beings and some of them (dogs, primates, and elephants) can experience a range of emotions typically associated with humans, such as fear or joy, and display empathy towards humans and other animals.
+Current research supports the idea that animals are conscious beings.
+And some of them (dogs, dolphins, primates, and elephants) can experience a range of emotions typically associated with humans, such as fear, compassion, happiness, respect, or joy, and display empathy towards humans and other animals.

 Research has shown that dogs can read the emotional state of their owners and respond to it in the same way as a human would.
 That means that your dog really cares when you are unhappy and wants to help, providing sympathy and comfort.

 Having a dog is great for your social life.
-Pets provide companionship so you never feel lonely.
+Pets provide valuable companionship, so you never feel lonely.
 But they can also help you connect with other people around you and start new friendships with pet owners in your neighborhood.
-They help their owners form social connections and find support from other people, which are good for long-term health.
+They help their owners form social connections and find support from other people, which is good for long-term health.